Mimi Rogers: Personal life

 Rogers has been married three times.
 She married Jim Rogers on August 21, 1976, and assumed his surname; they divorced in September 1980.
 She then had a relationship with Emilio Estevez.
 On May 9, 1987, she married actor Tom Cruise in Bedford, New York; the marriage broke down at the end of 1989, and a divorce was finalized in February 1990.
 Rogers received a settlement of $4 million, and is believed to have introduced Cruise to Scientology.

 In a 1993 Playboy interview, Rogers discussed her split from Cruise and said that he had been considering becoming a monk, which affected their intimacy.
 Rogers later retracted the comments and said she had been misinterpreted.

 In April 1990, Rogers met her present husband, producer Chris Ciaffa, on the set of Ivan Passer's made-for-cable film Fourth Story.
-The couple has a daughter, Amazon Studios creative executive Lucy Ciaffa (born November 20, 1994) and a son, ASU baseball player Charlie Ciaffa (born July 30, 2001).
 They married on March 20, 2003, at the Beverly Hills courthouse.
+The couple has a daughter, Armory Films creative executive Lucy Ciaffa (born November 20, 1994) and a son, Arizona State University alumnus Charlie Ciaffa (born July 30, 2001).
 During an interview on The Late Late Show with Craig Kilborn, Rogers joked that the marriage—after 13 years living together and two children—was just so they would be eligible for a country club membership.

 Rogers has made campaign contributions to the Democratic Party.